conficient/PackageReferenceCleaner/README.md

 This tool will reformat any PackageReference elements in your project files to the cleaner inline format.

-It runs as a Blazor WebAssembly stand-alone appliction using .NET 10 (pre-release).
+It runs as a Blazor WebAssembly stand-alone application using .NET 10 (pre-release).

 #### Credits